ORNL/CabanaPD/README.md

 [6] D. He, D. Huang, and D. Jiang, Modeling and studies of fracture in functionally graded materials under thermal shock loading using peridynamics, Theoretical and Applied Fracture Mechanics 111 (2021): 102852.

 [7] C.P.
 Jiang, X.F.
 Wu, J. Li, F. Song, Y.F.
 Shao, X.H.
 Xu, and P. Yan, A study of the mechanism of formation and numerical simulations of crack patterns in ceramics subjected to thermal shock, Acta Materialia 60 (2012): 4540–4550.

-## Contributing

-We encourage you to contribute to CabanaPD!
-Please check the [guidelines](CONTRIBUTING.md) on how to do so.

-## Citing CabanaPD

-If you use CabanaPD in your work, please cite the [Zenodo release](https://doi.org/10.5281/zenodo.7087780).

-## License

-CabanaPD is distributed under an [open source 3-clause BSD license](LICENSE).